orange-my-cat/orange-my-cat.github.io/README.md

 <img src="themes/custom/static/logo.png" alt="logo" width="100"/>

+I tried to make it look like my name.
 Inspired by Zimu Design from 抖音.